njnadeau/NGScourse/day1am.md

 [bo1nn@sharc-node004 ~]$
 ```

-## 2. Creating directories and moving around
+## 2. Getting to grips with Linux and setting up you bash profile
 First lets get used to finding your way around.
 So where are you now in the file system?
 ```bash
 pwd